-The display showing 99999 represents the OPERATIONAL DISPLAY.
+This symbol represents the OPERATIONAL DISPLAY.
 After the meter has been powered up, the display settles and indicates the calibrated input signal.
 This is known as the operational mode and is generally referred to as the operational display throughout the documentation.